Dixie Fire Lawsuit AttorneyRequest Free Consultation

 As of November 2021, five counties brought lawsuits against PG&E for the damage done by the Dixie Fire.
 Almost 200 home and business owners affected by the fire have joined these suits.
 The lawsuits claim that PG&E’s utility equipment sparked the fire and that negligent company behavior afterward (such as failing to shut the power off after being alerted to a problem) made the damage worse.

 The lawsuits allege that PG&E has neglected its grid for many years, and that while there are signs that the company is finally rectifying issues and maintenance concerns that have sparked multiple wildfires over the years, PG&E is behind in its repairs.
 Their years of negligent business practices have created conditions that increase the odds of wildfires and that may have led to the Dixie Fire.
 The lawsuits state that because of its negligence, PG&E should be responsible for paying for victims’ losses.

-Current wildfire lawsuits for the Dixie Fire seek financial compensation for victims’ property destruction, business and revenue losses, lost homes, hospital bills, pain and suffering, and more.
+Wildfire lawsuits for the Dixie Fire seek financial compensation for victims’ property destruction, business and revenue losses, lost homes, hospital bills, pain and suffering, and more.
 The amount in damages sought will depend on each client’s unique situation.
-Victims with losses associated with the Dixie Fire who have not yet done so can still take legal action by contacting an attorney at Panish Shea Boyle & Ravipudi LLP as soon as possible.

 What Should Residents and Landowners Do?